2.1 General principles

 - Also there is attention for the development of active citizenship and a so-called ‘Do-democracy’ wherein citizen’s own initiatives are being stimulated.

-Volunteering is participating Movisie developed a theme card about Participation (2017).
+Movisie developed a theme card about Participation (2017).
 It describes volunteering and voluntary work as a means of participating in society.
 Doing voluntary work for example, provides a sense of esteem and lesser feelings of stress and loneliness.
 In Chapter 5 Participation all aspects of youth participation are described.